CatalogueOfLife/checklistbank/COL-WORKFLOW.md

-# Assembling the CoL
+# Assembling the COL
 The purpose of this document is to summarize the entire editorial workflow needed when assembling a Catalogue of Life.
-It is targeted at a CoL editor and uses the frontend exclusively.
+It is targeted at a COL editor and uses the frontend exclusively.

 ## Overview
  - optionally register a new dataset